Improved lower bounds for the maximum order of an induced acyclic subgraph: The variance of the DLL algorithm

 For the event $\mathcal{E}$ to occur, two conditions must be met: \begin{enumerate} \item The vertex $v$ must appear after all vertices in $Y$.
 Since $u \in Y$, $v$ must appear after $u$. \item The vertex $u$ must appear after all vertices in $X$. \end{enumerate} Combining these two conditions implies that $v$ must appear after all of $X\cup Y$, that is, $v$ must be the last element in the random permutation of all vertices in $Z$.

 We formalize the calculation using conditional probability.
 Let $E_1$ be the event that $v$ is the last element in a permutation of $Z$.
 The probability of this event is:

-Now, conditioned on $v$ being last, the requirement $Y \prec v$ is automatically satisfied.
+Let us now consider the conditional probability $\Prb(\mathcal{E} \mid E_1)$.
+Conditioned on $v$ being last, the requirement $Y \prec v$ is automatically satisfied.
 The event $\mathcal{E}$ now only requires $X \prec u$.
 This remaining condition only depends on the relative ordering of the vertices in $X \cup \{u\}$.
 The probability that $u$ is the last among these $|X|+1$ vertices is:

-Since the event $\mathcal{E}$ can only occur if $v$ is the last element in the permutation of $Z$, the joint probability is the product:
+By the law of conditional probabilities, the joint probability is the product:

 A symmetric argument holds for $\Prb(E_u^+\cap E_v^+)$, where the dependency $v \in N^+(u)$ forces $u$ to be the last element in the relevant permutation. \end{proof}

 Finally, we consider the higher-order terms.
 The impossible intersection from Claim~\ref{cl:impossible} implies that certain events have zero probability: